 Main weaknesses:

-Who this game is best for: Players who want a character-driven romance visual novel and do not want to spend money testing the genre.
+Who this game is best for: Players who want a well-written, character-driven romance story with strong dialogue and a distinct voice.

 Score: 8.5/10